The Light at the End of the Black Hole

 Inefficiencies in the current talent acquisition model are delaying the ability of your team to fill positions, frustrating your recruiters, and damaging candidate experience.
 Of the many issues present, the most widespread is an issue called the candidate black hole which consists of the 85% of applicants who don’t hear back after submitting an application.
 The candidate black hole takes a toll – an Indeed study found that almost half of job seekers rank not hearing back from an employer as their #1 pain point in the hiring process.

-TA Technology: friend or foe of the black hole?
+Talent Acquisition Technology: friend or foe of the black hole?

 Some critics say technology got talent acquisition into this mess in the first place.
 Their reasoning is that since the black hole exists in your ATS, all of the applicants are coming from online applications, and your recruiting teams are using keyword filters to screen candidates based on their resumes… adding in more technology is not the right move.
 They couldn’t be more wrong.

-Beyond the black hole - transforming talent acquisition
+Beyond the black hole – transforming talent acquisition teams

 Create a culture of candidate-centric recruiting